 Wanju Wanju (welcome!)

-Be immersed in the world’s oldest living culture with an authentic, personal experience of Aboriginal culture in Kings Park.
+Be immersed in the world’s oldest living culture with an authentic, personal experience of Indigenous culture in Kings Park.

 The land we know today as Kings Park has been a place of great significance to its traditional custodians, the Wadjuk Nyoongar people, for at least 40,000 years.
 The Park’s traditional names include 'Kaarta Koomba', 'Kaarta Gar-up' or 'Mooro Kaarta'.